spacetelescope/style-guides/guides/where-to-put-your-data.md

    fully-citable DOIs for arbitrary data sets.
 Such data sets are versioned and accessible on the public internet, and therefore are well-suited for data of interest to astronomy researchers or other public audiences.

-4. `git lfs` + cloud storage: Git LFS is an extension that allows files in `git` to be stored outside the code repository (e.g. in a cloud service like Amazon S3)., but still have links to those files along side the code.
-This is a good choice for projects where the above options do not fit, but this comes with added management overhead and actual dollar cost that is the responsibility of the code/notebook maintainer.
+There are a variety of other possibilities (e.g. `git lfs` + cloud storage), but in the name of keeping uniformity at the institute, the above are the primary recommendations.

 ## Python